 The 45 spacious, stilted wooden villas, with thatched roofs, form a village-like cluster inspired by traditional design and complemented by local modes of transportation, such as tuk-tuks.
-There are 25 Terrace Villas (60m2) with a generous deck and 20 Pool Villas (72m2) with a garden area plus a private plunge pool and lounge pavilion.
+There are 25 Terrace Villas with a generous deck and 20 Pool Villas with a garden area plus a private plunge pool and lounge pavilion.
 Interiors feature carved wooden headboards, locally sourced antiques, and lime-finished, freestanding wooden bathtubs.
-Room facilities include air conditioning, a 42" flat-screen TV with satellite channels and VOD, sound system, safe, minibar, and coffee/tea making facilities.
-Private bathrooms come with bathrobes, slippers and complimentary Aesop toiletries.
+Room facilities include air conditioning, a 42" flat-screen TV with satellite channels and VOD, sound system, a safe, a minibar, and coffee/tea making facilities.
+Private bathrooms come with bathrobes and slippers.

 • Hotel opened: September 2015